SkySssw/MVE441-Statistical-learning-for-big-data/README.md

 # MVE441-Statistical-learning-for-big-data
-This repository keep project notebooks from the MVE441-Statistical learning for big data course.
+This repository keeps project notebooks from the MVE441-Statistical learning for big data course.